7. t-Tests

 Which test must we use for this hypothesis?

-Choosing a test
+7.4 Choosing a Test

 Before we can pick the correct statistical test for our hypothesis, we need to be clear on what it is we are asking.
 Starting with the data being used is usually a good first step.
 As we may see in the above figure, we have two sample sets that we are comparing.
 Therefore, unsurprisingly, we will likely be using a t-test.
-But we’re not done yet.
+But we are not done yet.
 How is it that we are comparing these two sample sets?
 Remember from the examples above that there are multiple different ways to compare two sets of data.
 For our hypothesis we want to see if the stipe mass at Batsata Rock is greater than the stipe mass at Boulders Beach, not just that they are different.
 Because of this we will need a one-sided t-test.
-But wait, there’s more!
-We’ve zeroed in on which sort of test would be appropriate for our hypothesis, but before we run it we need to check our assumptions.
+But wait, there is more!
+We have zeroed in on which sort of test would be appropriate for our hypothesis, but before we run it we need to check our assumptions.

 In case we forgot, here are the assumptions for a t-test: